awconway/NUR1027-FALL-2019/Unused/00syllabus.md

 *Note: Unfortunately, the latest edition of this text will not be published until October 2019, which means we will not be able to use it for the course this semester.*

-Gray, J.R., Grove, S.K. & Sutherland, S.  (2017).
-The Practice of Nursing Research (8th ed.)
+Gray, J.R., & Grove, S.K.
+(2021).
+The Practice of Nursing Research (9th ed.)
 St. Louis Missouri: Elsevier.

 Textbooks can be purchased in person at the U of T Bookstore (214 College St.) or ordered online through the <a href="http://www.uoftbookstore.com/">bookstore</a>.